websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ### Login Credentials

-You will first need the customer user name and password to access the web server; these credentials are shared between all environments.
+You first need the customer user name and password to access the web server; these credentials are shared between all environments.

 From the DXP Cloud Management Console, navigate to the `infra` environment → CI service → Environment Variables tab (or go directly to `https://console.liferay.cloud/projects/<project-name>-infra/services/ci/environment-variables`).